 Delete commands can be optionally filtered by destination group or output port.
 If the out_port field contains a value other than OFPP_ANY, it introduces a constraint when matching.
-This constraint is that each matching rule must contain an output action directed at the specified port in the actions associated with that rule.
-This constraint is limited to only the actions directly associated with the rule.
+This constraint is that each matching flow entry must contain an output action directed at the specified port in the actions associated with that flow entry.
+This constraint is limited to only the actions directly associated with the flow entry.
 In other words, the switch must not recurse through the action sets of pointed-to groups, which may have matching output actions.
 The out_group, if different from OFPG_ANY, introduce a similar constraint on the group action.
 These fields are ignored by OFPFC_ADD, OFPFC_MODIFY and OFPFC_MODIFY_STRICT messages.

 Modify and delete commands can also be filtered by cookie value, if the cookie_mask field contains a value other than 0.
-This constraint is that the bits specified by the cookie_mask in both the cookie field of the flow mod and a flow's cookie value must be equal.
-In other words, (flow.cookie & flow_mod.cookie_mask) == (flow_mod.cookie & flow_mod.cookie_mask).
+This constraint is that the bits specified by the cookie_mask in both the cookie field of the flow mod and a flow entry's cookie value must be equal.
+In other words, $(flow_entry.cookie \& flow_mod.cookie_mask) == (flow_mod.cookie \& flow_mod.cookie_mask)$.

-Delete commands can use the OFPTT_ALL value for table-id to indicate that matching flows are to be deleted from all flow tables.
+Delete commands can use the OFPTT_ALL value for table-id to indicate that matching flow entries are to be deleted from all flow tables.